-If outdoor adventure and awesome encounters with nature top your bucket list, look no further than a trip to Hamilton Halton Brant.
-Three of our country’s best known natural landscapes — the Niagara Escarpment, the Bruce Trail and the Grand River — are located here, and provide the perfect backdrop for your list of life’s must-do’s.
+If outdoor experiences and awesome encounters with nature top your bucket list, look no further than a trip to Hamilton Halton Brant.
+Three of our country’s best known natural landscapes — the Niagara Escarpment, the Bruce Trail and the Grand River — are located here, and provide the perfect backdrop for a spring adventure.

 THE GRAND RIVER

-Glide gentle currents by canoe, kayak, stand-up paddleboard or river raft
+Glide gentle currents by canoe, kayak, stand-up paddleboard or river raft; or paddle whitewater rapids for an unforgettable adventure

 Hike the banks of a Heritage River